Transportation Statistics

 New Zealand Ministry of Transport (www.transport.govt.nz/ongoing-travel-survey-index).

-The New Zealand Ongoing Household Travel Survey is an ongoing survey of household travel conducted for the Ministry of Transport.
-Each year, people in more than 4,600 households throughout New Zealand are invited to participate in the survey by recording all their travel over a two-day period.
-Each person in the household is then interviewed about their travel and is also asked about their alcohol consumption and other travel-related information.
+The New Zealand Ongoing Household Travel Survey analyzes the travel activity of more than 4,600 households throughout New Zealand.
+All travel activity is recording over a two-day period and each household member is interviewed about travel-related information.
 The data are presented in various factsheets and spreadsheets.
+Milne, Rendall and Abley (2011) summarizes results.

 How New Zealanders Travel.
 Overall report.